microsoft/Windows-Machine-Learning/Tools/WinMLDashboard/README.md

  - Xgboost
  - LibSVM

-The tools also validates the converted models by evaluating the model with built-in Windows ML inference engine using fake input data on CPU or GPU.
+The tools also validates the converted models by evaluating the model with built-in Windows ML inference engine using fake or real input data on CPU or GPU.

 ## Viewing and Editing Models

-WinML Dashboard uses [Netron](https://github.com/lutzroeder/netron) for viewing machine learning model.
+The Dashboard uses [Netron](https://github.com/lutzroeder/netron) for viewing machine learning models.
 Although WinML uses ONNX format, the Netron viewer supports viewing several different framework formats.

-Several times a developer may need to update certain model metadata, or fix inputs and outputs.
-This tools supports modifying model properties, metadata and input/output nodes of an ONNX model.
+Several times a developer may need to update certain model metadata, or modify model input and output nodes.
+This tool supports modifying model properties, metadata and input/output nodes of an ONNX model.

 Selecting Edit tab (center top as shown in the snip below) takes you to viewing and editing panel.
-The left pane in the panel allows editing Input and Output nodes, and the right pane allows editing Model properties.
-The center portion shows the graph.
+The left pane in the panel allows editing model input and output nodes, and the right pane allows editing Model properties.
+The center portion shows the graph.At this time, editing support to limited to model inpu/output node (and not inner nodes), model properties and model metadata.

-The Edit/View button switches from Edit model to View only mode.
-View only mode enables Netron viewer with its native features.
+The Edit/View button switches from Edit mode to View-only mode.
+View-only mode enables Netron viewer's native features such as the ability to see detailed information for each node.

 <img src='./public/Editor.PNG' width=800/>